alyssa-lee/alyssa-lee.github.io/_posts/2024-04-18-words-help-me-stay-the-course.md

 categories: blog
 ---

+One of my favorite things on my offshore trip was driving the *Argo*...
+I stood at the wheel, gazing ahead, and in order to stay on course I checked the stars.
+Even now, when I look up and see familiar patterns in the sky, I feel reassured.

 Sometimes I worry if I'm doing it right when it comes to my life and career choices.
 These are words that help me stay the course.

-One of my favorite things on the offshore trip was driving the *Argo*...
-I stood at the wheel, gazing ahead, and in order to stay on course I checked the stars.
-Even now, when I look up and see familiar patterns in the sky, I feel reassured.

 >Don’t ask what the world needs, ask what makes you come alive, and go do it.
 Because what the world needs are people who have come alive.
 >